 A: Cortex Camera is designed to shoot scenes that are still during exposure, which takes 2 - 10 seconds depending on which device you’re using.
 However, Cortex Camera will optionally replace blurry regions of the final image with the first frame.
 You can turn this feature off for some sweet motion blur action.

 A: No. Cortex Camera automatically aligns frames and can compensate for normal amounts of shaking when the camera is being held still.

 Q: Why are my images slightly “zoomed in” compared to the default camera?

-A: Cortex Camera uses video data, which on most devices has a smaller field of view (or is slightly “zoomed in”) compared to still photos.
+A: One devices older than iPhone 5, Cortex Camera uses video data, which on most devices has a smaller field of view (or is slightly “zoomed in”) compared to still photos.
 You can see a similar zooming effect when comparing videos to still photos taken with the default camera.

 Q: Why do the standard camera photos look so ugly in your screenshots?
 My iPhone pictures never look that bad.

 A: In order to illustrate the difference between Cortex Camera and the regular camera, the images in the screenshots are zoomed to 100% and then cropped to fit the size of a screenshot.
 In addition, the photos are taken in low light conditions.
 Take a photo with your phone in low light and view it at 100% zoom -- it will look the same.

 Follow @CortexCamera on twitter for more Cortex Camera goodness!